 In September 2019, Aurora and QRS III entered into a loan and security agreement (the "Fannie Mae MSR Financing Facility"), to replace the MSR Financing Facility.
 Under the Fannie Mae MSR Facility, Aurora and QRS III pledged their respective rights in all existing and future MSRs for loans owned or securitized by Fannie Mae to secure borrowings outstanding from time to time.
 The maximum credit amount outstanding at any one time under the facility is \$200 million of which \$100 million is committed.
 Borrowings bear interest at a rate equal to a spread over one-month LIBOR subject to a floor.
 The term of the facility is 24 months subject to extension for an additional 12 months if the lender agrees beginning in the 20th month.
 The Company has guaranteed repayment of all indebtedness under the Fannie Mae MSR Financing Facility.
-Approximately \$77.0 million and \$97.0 million was outstanding under the Fannie Mae MSR Financing Facility at June 30, 2020 and December 31, 2019, respectively.
+Approximately \$84.0 million was outstanding under the Fannie Mae MSR Financing Facility at March 31, 2020.
+Approximately \$97.0 million was outstanding under the Fannie Mae MSR Financing Facility at December 31, 2019.